-With a Marcus debt consolidation loan, you can combine multiple existing debts — it doesn’t have to be credit card, but it could be — into a single monthly payment.
+With a debt consolidation loan, you can combine multiple existing eligible debts - it doesn’t have to be credit card, but it could be - into a single monthly payment.

-Before choosing one credit card debt consolidation option over another, you’ll want to check a couple of things first.
+Before choosing one credit card debt consolidation option over another, you’ll want to check a couple of things.

 First, it’s smart to check your past credit reports for any errors.
 If you find any, be sure to dispute them.
 Any errors on your credit report could prevent you from being approved for the consolidation option you are considering.

-Quick Fact: There are a few different agencies that you can use to check your credit report for free.
-You can get a free credit report from TransUnion, Experian and Equifax—3 major credit reporting agencies.
+Good to know: There are a few different agencies that you can use to check your credit report for free.
+You can get a free credit report every year from TransUnion, Experian and Equifax - the 3 major credit reporting agencies.
 Interestingly, credit reports do not contain credit scores, but there are some other key items to look for (and make sure are accurate).

 Second, you also want to make sure you have enough debt to make consolidation worth it.
 If your debt is small enough that you have the ability to pay it back within a year, the process of consolidating your debt may not be worthwhile.

 One way to consolidate credit card debt is with a personal loan.
 The money from the loan is used to pay off your existing credit card debts, leaving you with a single payment that you make in installments.

-Another option for consolidating credit card debt is moving it onto a balance transfer credit card.
+Another way to consolidate credit card debt is moving it to a balance transfer credit card.
 Though you can consolidate credit card debt with a balance transfer card, issuers may not allow you to consolidate other kinds of debt.